aleshaleksey/fansys23/skills.md

 - **Take care**: Yes.
 - **Try again**: Yes, although for "steal" or "pick pocket" the threshold increases by +10 as any observers are likely to be wary this time.

+___
+#### Stealth

+Stealth is the art and technique of hiding your presence and remaining, and moving, unseen and unheard.
+It is a skill valued by hunters, scouts, saboteurs and scum.
+It is commonly opposed by observe.

+- **Action**: "Main action".
+- **Threshold**: Stealth roll vs "observe" threshold.
+(Can be opposed roll out of combat).
+- **Limitations**:
+  - An entity cannot stealth in plain sight when observed and must generally have at least "heavy concealment" to stealth.
+  - An entity attempting to maintain stealth must move at half speed or suffer penalties.
+- **Modifiers**: Most of the modifiers are on the observing side.
+However there are a couple:
+  - Armour penalty (Dex rating) affects all Dex based skills, but is especially pertinent here.
+  - Size modifier to "Evasion" also applies to stealth rolls (see "[Size rules](base-rules.md#size-rules)").
+  - Moving at full speed when trying to maintain gives forces a reroll of the stealth with disadvantage.
+- **Special**:
+  - An entity usually needs at least "heavy" concealment to use the stealth skill (otherwise the roll automatically fails).
+  - Anything that grants you the "invisible" status or observers the "blind" status allows one to stealth.
+  - The use of "[deceive](#deceive)" to distract allows one to use stealth in plain sight or "light cover" at disadvantage.
+- **Take care**: No. This is essentially random.
+- **Try again**: Yes.
+In this case this is a "secondary action".

+___
 #### Tinker

 Tinkering involves making, modifying and breaking delicate mechanisms, constructions or devices.
 This includes things like gem cutting, watch making, disabling intricate traps and picking locks.
 Usually this is either difficult or impossible without additional proficiency with an appropriate kit.
 Disabling devices carefully usually takes a minute.
 Modifying them takes at least a minute, while crafting can take hours, days or longer (See Crafting for discussion of this topic).